MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/automation-rules.md

 ### Link to Dynamics 365 action fails
 **Possible causes**

 Either the connection to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] is no longer active or valid, or there are too many posts queued and [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] throttles the creation of new records.
-After several failed retires, the posts are dropped from the queue, and a failure notification is sent. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [How Social Engagement handles conflicting automation rules](#conflicting_rules)
+After several failed retires, the posts are dropped from the queue, and a failure notification is sent. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [How Market Insights handles conflicting automation rules](#conflicting_rules)

 **Address the issue**

 1. Review the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] connection that was used in the failing automation rule.
-Make sure the provided connection details are still active. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Connect Dynamics 365 and Social Engagement](connect-dynamics-365-social-engagement.md)
+Make sure the provided connection details are still active. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Connect Dynamics 365 and Market Insights](connect-dynamics-365-social-engagement.md)

 2. Open the automation rule and review its estimated number of matching posts.
 Keep in mind that these estimations might change quickly if trends on social channels change, unexpected events occur, or search topics or filters are updated.
 Keep the number of linked posts reasonable.
 Creating hundreds of leads or cases per day is a rather uncommon scenario.